Israel, the West Bank and the Gaza Strip travel advice

 2SLGBTQI+ travellers

-The Gaza Strip’s law prohibits sexual acts between individuals of the same sex.
-Other related offences include being in a same-sex marriage.
+The Gaza Strip’s law criminalizes sexual acts and relationships between persons of the same sex.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to the Gaza Strip.
+2SLGBTQI+ travellers could face up to 10 years of imprisonment.
+They should carefully consider the risks of travelling to the Gaza Strip.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics